Talented & Gifted Program

 (319) 447-3119 / Email

 - Hoagies’ Gifted Education Resources

 - Iowa College Student Aid : College prep websites

 - Belin-Blank Center at the University of Iowa – offers programs at differing times of the year for gifted and talented learners.
 We offer this link for information only.

 - College Information for High School Students and Parents

 - MATHCOUNTS is a national problem solving competition in which Linn-Mar has been highly successful.

 Other extra-curricular activities may be offered as student need arises.
 In the past, Quiz Bowl, Mock Trial, Chess Club, Creative Writers Club, Book Club and FIRST Lego League are some programs in which students have chosen to participate.
-These may again be offered.
-Opportunities may differ between the two middle schools.
-Check with the middle school TAG teachers for more information.
+Opportunities may differ between the two middle schools, and many are open to all students.
+Check with the middle school TAG teachers and school counselors for more information.